RemiBou/remibou.github.io/_posts/2019-5-29-Blazor-how-it-works-part-1.md

 # How does Blazor works ?
 Part 1 : building class from .razor
 _I started this blog one year ago, I am proud to say that I published 22 blog posts, it's one every 2.5 weeks, which is a bit under my first goal of one every 2 weeks, but it's ok.
 I now have a bit less than 3000 visitors per month, I guess it's not a lot, but it's enough to keep me going._

-I am starting a post serie about Blazor.
-I intend to try to find out how Blazor works, from how a project is build to the refreshing of the UI.
+I am starting a post serie about Blazor internal.
+I will try to find out how Blazor works, how a project is build, how is it loading on the browser, how is the UI updated ...
 While I will focus on Blazor client-side, some of this can be applied to Blazor server-side as well (most of the build process and rendering logic).
 In this serie I'll learn as I write the post, trying to figure out how the code works.
 I will try to add references and code sample from Microsoft repositories.
 If you think that my understanding is wrong, please add a comment, and I'll fix the post.

 In this first post I will try to figure out what happens after we enter "dotnet build" on a Blazor project and how C# class are generated from razor files.